foreverphoenix/skyforge-wiki/knowledge-base/nexus-virus-check.md

 ![nexus-virus-check-green.png](/knowledge-base/nexus-virus-check-green.png)

 Files that exceed 250MB in size are manually verified.
-Occasionally, VirusTotal will detect *false positives* which usually happens with tools (see Mod Organizer 2) in which case the file is also manually verified.
+Occasionally, VirusTotal will detect *false positives* which may happen with tools (see **Mod Organizer 2**) in which case the file is also manually verified.

 ## Mod Organizer 2